Frequently Asked Questions (FAQ)

 That all depends on what you want to achieve.
-For cleaning up local shallow water dive sites you can start at open water level.
-Most divers that salvage large nets at sea are technically trained divers with loads of experience and exclusively operating in a team.
-There is a large grey area in between.
-Most divers can participate in one way or another.
+For picking up marine litter at local shallow water dive sites you can start at advanced open water level.
+Most divers that recover fishing gear at open sea are technically trained divers with loads of experience and exclusively operating in a team.
+We strongly advise you to have a technical based dive training to understand and master these concepts before you even consider lifting large pieces of fishing gear.

-- Already a technical diver described above?
-Contact us for further Ghost Diving training options, we have developed our own volunteer training course.
+- Already a technical diver and ready to join our teams?
+Contact us for further options, we have developed our own procedures since 2007, now used as a basis for many organizations around us.

 I have photos of ghost fishing, can I send them to you?